michaeldmcqueen/resources.gmt.com-website/_woh_resources/6-post-camp-resources/post-camp-devotion-preseason.md

 ---
-title: Post-camp Devotion (Preseason)
+title: Post-camp Devotion (Pre-Season)
 category: Community Service
 subcategory: Post Camp Resources
 order: '3'
 order_number: 3
 inputs:
-  unpublish: true
+  unpublish: false
 ---
 The post-camp devotions will be available after your camp has ended.
 More details to come…​​​​​​